-- MIX THE DRY INGREDIENTS: Meanwhile, in a separate large mixing bowl, add the almond flour, coconut flour, cocoa powder, espresso powder, baking powder, baking soda and salt and whisk to combine.
-Set aside.
+- MIX THE DRY INGREDIENTS: Meanwhile, in a separate large mixing bowl, add the almond flour, coconut flour, cocoa powder, espresso powder, sweetener, baking powder, baking soda, salt and whisk to combine.

-- COMBINE THE WET INGREDIENTS: In a separate mixing bowl, beat the eggs, sweetener, melted coconut oil and vanilla extract until smooth.
-Pour in the curdled milk and whisk until combined.
+- ADD THE WET INGREDIENTS: Add the beaten eggs, melted coconut oil and vanilla extract and beat until smooth.
+Pour in the curdled milk and beat until completely combined.

 - TRANSFER THE CAKE BATTER TO THE PANS: Divide the batter evenly between the two baking pans.

-- BAKE THE CAKE: Bake in preheated oven for 23-28 minutes, or until a toothpick comes out clean. (the minutes of cook time varies according to different ovens)
+- BAKE THE CAKE: Bake in preheated oven for 18-25 minutes (rotating the pans halfway through) or until a toothpick comes out clean.
+(DO NOT OVERBAKE – the minutes of cook time varies according to different ovens)

 - COOL THE CAKE LAYERS: Allow the cakes to cool in the pan for at least 30 minutes.
 Remove the parchment paper liner.
 Cool completely before frosting.